Moving to Panama

 For this reason, I would advise you to only consider Panama for some of your flags – but nothing more.

-For example, you can base your business there (no taxes on your international income!), or get residence.
+For example, you can base your business there (no taxes on your international income!), or put some money in the bank.

 It’s a great country to visit and keep on your roster, but avoid any serious long-term ties, such as living there or investing in local assets.